UoA-eResearch/hub-stack/research-hub-web/README.md

 ## Dev

-For local development run `npm run dev`
+For local development run `npm run dev`.
+This will concurrently:
+1. Boot up the `cer-graphql` server locally
+2. Generate new schema types in the web project, monitor any changes to the `research-hub-web/src/app/graphql/` folder and automatically regenerate the schema if any changes are detected
+3. Serve the web project locally on port 4200, querying the locally running GraphQL server

 ## GraphQL Schema Types